 “I just want a quick-fix injection for my plantar fasciitis.”Is a steroid injection for plantar fasciitis sensible?

 Many people want their heel pain to go away.
 However, we caution against a steroid injection for plantar fasciitis.
 Sometimes, cortisone injections can cause harm, like plantar fascia rupture and fat atrophy.
-Generally, we recommend other treatments, such as stretching, orthotics, and shockwave therapy, first.
+Generally, we recommend other treatments, such as stretching, orthotics, and shockwave therapy, as initial options.

-However, if you decide on a cortisone injection, you should have the injection with ultrasound guidance.
-A recent study found that a plantar fascia ultrasound injection improves pain relief compared to injections without ultrasound.
+However, if you decide on a cortisone injection, it is recommended that you receive the injection with ultrasound guidance.
+A recent study found that a plantar fascial ultrasound-guided injection improves pain relief compared to injections without ultrasound guidance.

 Can I continue to walk with plantar fasciitis?